Last Updated on

 Trim is the ultimate minimalist companion for helping you simplify your life and use your money the way you want.

-All you have to do is create a free account, connect your bank, and start saving.
+All you have to do is create a free account to get started with Trim.
 It’s as easy as that!